open-amt-cloud-toolkit/mps/docs/Local/configureRPS.md

 >**Note:** This password must meet standard, 'strong' password requirements:
 >> - 8 to 32 characters
->> - One uppercase, one lowercase, one numerical digit, and one special character
+>> - One uppercase, one lowercase, one numerical digit, one special character

 6\.
 Select the name of the CIRA Config you created previously from the drop-down menu.

 7\.
-Under Activation, select 'ccmactivate' from the drop-down menu.
+Under Activation, select 'ccmactivate' from the dropdown menu.

 >**Note:** If you'd prefer to activate the device into ACM mode, click [here](../Tutorials/acmActivation.md)